0xYahia/Front-End-Material/Study/sass.Std.md

 if footer don't have any color property then it will take the color from global variable.

-I can conver local variable into global variable by using !global keyword.
+I can convert local variable into global variable by using !global keyword.

 Example: